“The Acer Chromebook Spin 713 is one of the fastest and only Evo-certified Chromebooks ever made.”

 - Chassis could feel a little sturdier

 - Keyboard wasn't as crisp as some

-Does the Acer Chromebook Spin 713 still have what it takes to compete with the latest and greatest Chromebooks?
+Does the Acer Chromebook Spin 713 have what it takes to compete with the latest and greatest Chromebooks?

 The Acer Chromebook Spin 713 sports a light gray (or dark silver, depending on the lighting) chassis that’s conservative but attractive.
-It gets a little extra panache from its chamfered edges and angled bottom chassis, but it’s not designed to stand out.
+It gets a little extra panache from its chamfered edges, but it’s not designed to stand out.
 It’s not, for example, a brilliant red like its near competitor, the Samsung Galaxy Chromebook 2, nor does it have the rounded edges of the Google Pixelbook Go (if you’re into that sort of look).
 Consider the Acer as a contemporary sedan and the Samsung as a sports car and you’ll get the picture.
 The Asus Chromebook Flip C436 is a lot closer to the Acer Chromebook Spin 713 in its aesthetic, and nobody would fault either machine.

 The Acer Chromebook Spin 713 would have a more modern look if its bezels were slimmer.
 The side bezels are thin enough, but the top bezel is relatively thick and the bottom chin is huge.
 Coupled with the 3:2 aspect ratio, those bezels not only detract from the look but also make for a laptop that’s a lot deeper than it could be.
 The Asus Chromebook Flip C436 has smaller bezels with a 14-inch display in the 16:9 aspect ratio — we prefer 3:2, but there’s no doubt that the Asus looks a bit more svelte.

 Exert an extra bit of pressure, and the lid will bend.